 - Public engagement events are conceived as open to the public, targeting a wide audience, with a specific goal of engaging the large public while raising their awareness and spreading the knowledge among different stakeholders and disciplines.

-- Research and training on Science Communication is meant to provide the knowledge base and capacity to communicate research results to the wide public.
+- Research on Science Communication is meant to provide the knowledge base and capacity to communicate research results to the wide public.
 The analyzed topics include RRI, citizen science, open science.
 This is a key element to support consumers’ awareness in their choices and to have an increasing active role in science and research.